Active Learning in Machine Learning: Guide & Strategies

 On the other hand, active learning algorithms are designed to identify the most informative samples and prioritize their inclusion in the training set, resulting in faster convergence.

-The plot showing the active learning algorithm (blue) converges faster than the general machine learning algorithm (red).
+Active learning algorithm (blue) converging faster than the general machine learning algorithm (red)

 Improved Generalization